simnalamburt/xz-rs/README.md

 xz-rs [![version-i][]][crates] [![buildstat-i][]][travis]
 ========

-A streaming compression/decompression library for rust with bindings to XZ Utils.
+A streaming compression/decompression library for rust with bindings to liblzma.
 [Documentation][docs]

 ```toml
 [dependencies]